Calebe94/WOIEMugen/readme.txt

 M.U.G.E.N is a 2D fighting game engine with many customizable components.

+This is an public beta release.
+Beta releases contain work-in-progress features and have more bugs than the stable releases.

 Please visit our forums at elecbyte.com for support, bug reports and other useful resources.